-If you're still using the app's old legacy fields editor then it's a good idea to consider migrating over to the new form builder.
-Migrating will not only allow you to take advantage of the app's new features, but it will also ensure that the forms on the storefront are using the most up-to-date technology.
+If you're still using the app's old legacy fields editor, then it's time to migrate over to the new form builder.
+Migrating will not only allow you to take advantage of the app's new features but will also ensure that the forms on the storefront are using the most up-to-date technology.

 Data columns concept

 The new version of the app has introduced the concept of data columns.
 You can learn more about data columns using this help article.
 If a legacy form has any fields with spaces for names/keys, then the app will create new data columns with keys in the proper format (read more).

 If the store's theme code includes any app-related customizations, then there is a chance that the customizations will be lost when migrating so they may need to be re-configured.
 For this reason, it's imperative that you make a backup of the store's theme before migrating or installing a new form, just in case you need to roll back the theme code to the old version.